PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Should you wish to create cool looking windows that are clean with no windows titlebar, use the no_titlebar option when creating the window.

-Be sure an provide your user an "exit" button or they will not be able to close the window!
+Be sure to provide your user an "exit" button or they will not be able to close the window!
 When no titlebar is enabled, there will be no icon on your taskbar for the window.
 Without an exit button you will need to kill via taskmanager... not fun.

 Windows with no titlebar rely on the grab anywhere option to be enabled or else you will be unable to move the window.

 Windows without a titlebar can be used to easily create a floating launcher.

 Linux users!
 Note that this setting has side effects for some of the other Elements.
-Multi-line input doesn't work at all, for example  So, use with caution.
+For example, multi-line input doesn't work at all.
+So, use with caution.

 ![floating launcher](https://user-images.githubusercontent.com/13696193/45258246-71bafb80-b382-11e8-9f5e-79421e6c00bb.jpg)